vdcsolutions/web-scraper/README.md

 1. GUI with React.js: Access the GUI at http://143.42.57.97/.
 It provides a user-friendly interface for interacting with the Scraping API and performing web scraping tasks.
 Please refer to the GUI documentation for usage instructions.

+2. Free Proxy API: Access the Free Proxy API at http://194.195.242.23/.
+This API provides information about free proxies.
+  - Endpoint: `/live-proxy-list` (GET): Retrieve the newest proxies.
+The list is updated every 5 minutes.
+  - Endpoint: `/proxy-list` (GET): Retrieve the complete list of proxies from last 24 hours.

 2. Scraping API: Access the Scraping API at http://172.104.142.79/.
-This API allows you to fetch target URLs and perform web scraping tasks using random proxies.
+This API allows you to fetch target URLs and perform web scraping tasks using random proxies Free-Proxy-Api
-  - Endpoint: `/fetch` (POST): Send a POST request to this endpoint with a JSON payload containing target URLs to fetch them using random proxies.
-    - JSON Payload Schema:
-      ```json
-      {
-        "target_urls": ["url1", "url2", ...]
-      }
-      ```
-    - Response: The API will respond with a list of dictionaries containing the URL and its corresponding HTML response for each target URL.

   - Endpoint: `/scrape` (POST): Send a POST request to this endpoint with a JSON payload containing URLs to scrape and CSS/XPath selectors.
     - JSON Payload Schema: